michael-sumner/go-make-things/content/articles/2017-09-26-how-to-update-a-url-without-reloading-the-page-using-vanilla-javascript.md

 - Code
 - JavaScript
 date: '2017-09-26'
+permalink: /how-to-update-a-url-without-reloading-the-page-using-vanilla-javascript/
 title: How to update a URL without reloading the page using vanilla JavaScript
+url: /2017/09/26/how-to-update-a-url-without-reloading-the-page-using-vanilla-javascript
 ---

-I'm in the middle of writing my next [pocket guide](/guides/), *Vanilla JS Web Apps*, with a focus on single page apps.
+I'm in the middle of writing my next [pocket guide](https://gomakethings.com/guides/), *Vanilla JS Web Apps*, with a focus on single page apps.

 One of the things the book covers is how to route and display different URLs for different pages when you're really serving the same single HTML file each time.